judge2020/discord-embed-archiver/README.md

-# DiscordApi Link Archiver
+# Discord Embed Archiver

-A Cloudflare Workers project to continuously archive images in specific DiscordApi channels
+A Cloudflare Workers project to continuously archive images in specific Discord channels.

+The public version of this bot is currently invite-only.

 Desired functionality: